I Tried Five Natural Sunscreens and Found A Favorite (but reviewed all of them for you!)

 raw elements face stick certified natural sunscreen

-This was by far my favorite sunscreen out of the five.
+This was one of my favorite sunscreens out of the ten.
 It is completely invisible, super smooth to the touch, and can be used as a primer under your makeup.
 I think the best part about this product is that it can easily be used every day.
-It doesn’t leave a sticky texture behind and doesn’t leave you looking like a ghost.
-Every single skin tone can use this sunscreen because of its clear formula, whereas other common natural sunscreens have a tendency to leave a white cast.
-If I had to choose out of the five sunscreens I tested, to only buy one, it would most definitely be this one.
+I also like how committed the company is to creating non-toxic products.
+If I had to choose out of the ten sunscreens I tested, to only buy one, this would be a top contender.

 Babo Botanicals Daily Sheer Facial Sunscreen SPF 40